Montenegro–Palestine relations

 Montenegro–Palestine relations, refers to the bilateral relations between Montenegro and Palestine.
 Palestine recognized the independence of Montenegro on 24 July 2006 and the nations established diplomatic relations on 1 August 2006.
 Montenegro supports Palestine's demand for sovereignty over the territories occupied in 1967, and there is joint cooperation in cultural heritage and tourism.
-Both countries are members of the Union for the Mediterranean.
+Both countries are members of the Union for the Mediterranean and both once ruled under the Ottoman Empire.

+On 27 October 2023, Montenegro was one of 121 countries to vote in favor of a General Assembly resolution calling for an immediate ceasefire to the Gaza war.